cbdevnet/midimonster/backends/wininput.md

 #### Global configuration

-This backend does not take any global configuration.

 | Option	| Example value		| Default value		| Description				|
 |---------------|-----------------------|-----------------------|---------------------------------------|
 | `interval`	| `100`			| `50`			| Data polling interval in milliseconds.
 Lower intervals lead to higher CPU load.
 This value should normally not be changed. |